dcalenzani/PublicMemman/README.md

 # MEMBERS MANAGER V.0.01
 This repo contains a PostgreSQL database and a frontend NextJs app to run it.
-The systems manages memberships, lessons, people and payments through its UI, so it can be downloaded for further use by management.
+You can use any PSQL hosting method, even self-hosting, but you have to set up the .env by yourself.

+The systems manages users, lessons and special events, while also showing them on a UI.

+Management can download reports based on KPI from each month.

 ## V.0.01
-    - UI model/sketch implemented and working
+    - UI model
-    - DB init.sql first draft completed
+    - DB init.sql
-    - Vercel connections for testing made

-## FUTURE
     - SQL connections to the frontend of the page (performing CRUD operations)
-    - User login
     - CSV downloads for predefined tables

+## Future development
+    - User based access
+    - "Dashboard"